hchenqi/WndDesign/docs/code-structure.md

 # Code Structure

-There are two projects contained within the `WndDesign` solution:
+There are two projects contained within the `WndDesign` solution: `WndDesign` and `Test`.

-* `WndDesign`: main source code, builds to a static library `WndDesign.lib`.

-* `Test`: test examples, builds to an executable windows application `Test.exe`.

 ## WndDesign

+Contains the main source code and builds to a static library `WndDesign.lib`.

-Folder-level dependencies are roughly shown in the graph below:
+The folder-level dependencies are roughly shown in the graph below:

 ![](images/dependency.png)